Skip to main content

 Cell polarity mechanisms also play a crucial role in maintaining spatial organization within engineered tissues, ensuring that intracellular orientation is preserved across developing cellular layers and multi-cellular arrangements.
 These mechanisms guide directional growth, support asymmetric protein distribution, and ensure that epithelial and endothelial structures maintain correct alignment for efficient transport, barrier formation, and coordinated biological activity.

-Immune-like regulatory behavior can also emerge in advanced engineered systems through controlled signaling environments that mimic inflammatory cascades, immune activation cycles, and tissue repair responses at both cellular and molecular levels.
-This allows tissues to simulate healing dynamics, modulate cytokine activity in a tightly regulated manner, and improve adaptive responses to stress, injury, or external perturbations while maintaining internal biological stability and coordinated functional responses across multiple cell populations.
+Immune-like regulatory behavior can also emerge in advanced engineered systems through controlled signaling environments that mimic inflammatory cascades, immune activation cycles, and tissue repair responses at cellular and molecular levels.
+This allows tissues to simulate healing dynamics, regulate cytokine activity, and improve adaptive responses to stress or injury while maintaining internal biological stability and coordinated responses across multiple cell populations.

 As these multilayered regulatory systems develop further, engineered tissues achieve greater functional autonomy by integrating biochemical sensing, mechanical adaptation, and metabolic regulation into a unified control architecture that operates across multiple biological scales and time-dependent physiological states.
 This integration enhances system stability while progressively aligning engineered behavior with native physiological function and dynamic homeostatic balance under variable environmental and biochemical conditions.